Blog

 By

-There are certain art terms you need to know to talk about an art piece and engage in an interesting conversation.
-Frequently asked questions like “what does medium mean in art?”, highlight the need to know and understand essential vocabulary to thrive in the art world.
+Frequently asked questions like “What does medium mean in art?” highlight the need to know and understand essential vocabulary to thrive in the art world.
+Learning specific art terms enriches how you talk about an art piece and engages in an interesting conversation.

-Suppose you still have doubts about what people mean when they talk about art niches, value, copyright, mediums, and other art terms.
-In that case, we have put together an essential art glossary to answer these common questions and help you expand your knowledge and enrich your art-related conversations.
+Suppose you still need clarification about what people mean when discussing art niches, value, copyright, mediums, and other art terms.
+In that case, we have put together an essential art glossary to help you expand your knowledge and give you material for art-related conversations and writing about art for artwork descriptions, your artist page, and more.

 Read part two of this series here.